LGBTQ rights in Bulgaria: Recognition of same-sex relationships

+In September 2023, the European Court of Human Rights says that Bulgaria not recognising same-sex couples is an "infringement of human rights".
+This case is subject to appeals and awaiting a government response.

-Since 1991, Article 46 of the Bulgarian Constitution has defined marriage as a union between a man and a woman, therefore banning same-sex marriage.
+Since 1991, Article 46 of the Bulgarian Constitution has defined marriage as a union between a man and a woman, therefore explicitly banning same-sex marriage.
+The Constitution does not ban civil unions or other forms of relationship recognition.

 In 2012, on the question if same-sex couples will soon have further rights like the right to marry or adopt children, now-former Prime Minister Boyko Borisov said: "for something [like this] to happen, society needs to become ready for it."
 There have been several debates on whether to recognise civil unions or registered partnerships, which would grant same-sex couples some of the rights and benefits of marriage, including the right to inherit, to make medical decisions, to own property together; all of which are currently denied to same-sex couples.

 In 2017, a Bulgarian same-sex couple, who married in the United Kingdom, filed a lawsuit in order to have their marriage recognised.
 The Sofia Administrative Court rejected their case in January 2018.
 However, lawyers from the Bulgarian LGBT organisation Deystvie (Действие) appealed against this decision.
 Deystvie has begun public collecting signatures in favor of their appeal.

 Citing Coman and Others v General Inspectorate for Immigration and Ministry of the Interior, a case originating from Romania in which the European Court of Justice ruled that same-sex couples must be granted full residency rights in all EU countries, a Sofia court granted a same-sex couple the right to live in Bulgaria on 29 June 2018.
 The couple, an Australian woman and her French wife, had married in France in 2016, but were denied residency in Bulgaria a year later when they attempted to move there.